miakauppila/context-books/README.md

 # My Reading List

-This React Context *practice* project was created with help of the Net Ninja Tutorial video.
+This React Context *practice* project was started with help of the Net Ninja Tutorial video.
+Afterwards I added some additional features, NoSQL database and authentication.
-- BookContext and bookReducer handle the application state
+- BookContext and bookReducer handle the application state of books
-- The books are saved in local storage
+- I have implemented Firebase Firestore database for storing and retrieving book data
+- Firebase is also used for authentication with email and password
+- AuthContext handles Firebase authentication requests and loggedUser state

 ***